jtleek/reviews/README.md

 apprenticeship model (if at all).

 This document serves to describe the way that you will write reviews while a member of the Leek group.
-The goal is to avoid becoming [reviewer number three](http://www.youtube.com/watch?v=-VRBWLpYCPY) while simultaneously fulfilling your role to the academic community.
+The goal is to avoid becoming that jerk reviewer, while simultaneously fulfilling your role to the academic community.
 It is a responsibility that must be taken seriously, but almost everyone wishes other people did better.